viniciusov/MediaCleanup/README.md

 - Find files without specific extensions and remove them;
 - List all of 'media files' and save it in a .txt file (like catalog).

 It's simple script but can be very useful to maintain large collections of media.
-MediaCleanup runs directly on your OS Terminal/Prompt and can manage files recursively inside a path provided by user.
+MediaCleanup runs directly on your OS Terminal/Prompt and can manage files **recursively** inside a path provided by user.
-User can see all changes and must confirm every step before the script apply it, so it is relatively safe but I recommend reading carefully all the instructions before using it.
+User can see all changes and must confirm every step before the script apply them, so it is relatively safe but I recommend reading carefully all the instructions before using it.

 ## How to use it
 ### Download
 First you need to download the MediaCleanup files.
-On the top of this page you should see a button with 'Clone or download' label.
+On the top of this page you should see a button with a 'Clone or download' label.
-- Click on it and choose 'Download ZIP'.
+- Click on it and choose **Download ZIP**.
-- After completing the download, Unzip the downloaded file (Right-click and 'Extract Here').
+- After completing the download, **Unzip** the downloaded file (Right-click and 'Extract Here').

 ### Run
 Now you have to run the main script.